What Yoga Really Means…

 “The beauty of yoga is that it’s an experience unique for every individual.
-Essentially, it’s your own personal journey towards self-discovery and realisation.”
+Essentially, it’s your own personal journey towards self-discovery and realization.”

-A yoga teacher and a practitioner, qualified Ayurvedic yoga massage therapist, with a degree in Food Studies and Nutrition.
+Nora is a yoga teacher and Ayurvedic yoga massage therapist, with a degree in Food Studies and Nutrition.